 The non-network provider reimbursement amount may be less than the charges billed by the non-network provider.
-If this happens, you are responsible for paying the difference, in addition to any applicable coinsurance and deductible amount.
+If this happens, you are responsible for paying the difference, in addition to any applicable coinsurance and deductible amount, except to the extent the Federal No Surprises Act of 2020 applies.
 Charges in excess of the non-network provider reimbursement amount do not accumulate to your deductible or out-of-pocket maximum.